Chloe Kim - 𝟏𝟐 𝐌𝐨𝐧𝐭𝐡𝐬 - April

 7:00 PM19:00

-Luke M de Zilva is an experimental songwriter, composer and curator.
-His music is primarily based on responding to – and working within – unique acoustic and echo environments.
+Luke M de Zilva is an experimental songwriter and composer from Sydney/Eora.
+His music is based on spacious storytelling created with reverberant guitar, strings and voice, often created within – and responding to – unique acoustic environments.

 PLEASE REPLY TO THIS EMAIL FOR ADDRESS AND FURTHER DETAILS AND TO CONFIRM YOUR ATTENDANCE